ladybug-tools/ladybug-geometry/README.md

 This library was built by combining capabilities of several different open-source (MIT Licensed) projects, establishing a set of standardized geometry objects that allowed them all to talk to one another, and adding several other capabilities with new code.
-We as a community owe a huge amount of thanks to the open projects that provided many of the starting capabilities of this package and we are indebted to the developers who made their work under an MIT license for the betterment of geometry computation everywhere.
-Where possible, you will find detailed lists of references in the docstrings of source code.
-A summary of the key packages that were used to build this library are as follows:
+We as a community owe a huge amount of thanks to the open source projects that provided many of the starting capabilities of this package and we are indebted to the developers who made their work available under an MIT license for the betterment of geometry computation everywhere.
+Where possible, you will find detailed lists of references in the docstrings of this package's source code.
+A summary of the key sources that were used to build this library are as follows:

 - [euclid](https://pypi.org/project/euclid/)
 - [earcut](https://github.com/mapbox/earcut) and [earcut-python](https://github.com/joshuaskelly/earcut-python)